Camila-Ribeiro/My-Cookbook_Milestone-Project/README.md

 ## Testing

-Automated and manual testing were conducted during this project.
+The project guidelines stated that a Test Driven Development (TDD) approach should be taken to developing thie web application but I only manual testing was conducted during this project to fix bugs I used print() method.
+Bellow I outlined most of what I did below for documentation purposes.
 I also have validated all files using online validation sites cited bellow and checked across differents browsers and devices.
-I have tried automated test as much as possible but based on the fact that it is purely running entirely from the XHR itself I couldn't get more done.
-It is a feature left to implement later after I graduate from the course.
-I have conducted a detailed [manual testing](testing/manual/testing.md) to show that I have testing done.

 ### Validators